cbcrc/rc-oauth2-client/README.md

       If you have set *context* to 2, then the settings will accept the following object:
     ```javascript
     {
+        vfDependant: false  // if Viafoura dependant actions must be taken.
+Ex: Write viafoura session cookie
+                            // Default = false
          done: null         //a function/delegate with signature function(state /*String*/){}
                             //called when an access token has been granted
          fail: null         //a function/delegate with signature
                             //function(errorMessage /*String*/, state /*String*/){}
                             //on access token grant error
     }
     ```